brandonidas/klinify-demo/README.md

-# CRUD Flask API with PostgreSQL database and JWT authent
+# CRUD Flask API with PostgreSQL database and JWT authentication
 Originally a demo for Klinify candidacy.
 Now a general purpose portfolio project.

 TODO